Effective Date: September 09, 2015

 (7) Submit an annual mail report to GSA as required.

 c.
-Center Directors shall appoint a Center Mail Manager to be responsible for ensuring that Center mail management activities comply with applicable laws, regulations, and Agency policies and requirements.
+Center Directors shall appoint in writing, a Center Mail Manager to be responsible for ensuring that Center mail management activities comply with applicable laws, regulations, and Agency policies and requirements.

 d.
 Center Mail Managers shall: